The New Normal: Voting Matters

 10 min read

-November 3rd is just around the corner, and this election is unlike any other we’ve ever experienced before.
+November 3rd is upon us, and this election is unlike any other we’ve ever experienced before.
 Not only are we in the middle of a global pandemic, but we’re facing one of the most divisive political landscapes in memory.
 And with so many things at stake, from climate change, to COVID-19, to social justice, it’s understandable that you might feel voiceless, anxious, or not entirely represented.
 While it’s easy to be cynical and feel like your vote won’t make a difference, there are many reasons you should participate in this election.

 These days, knowing how to vote or who to vote for has also become a lot more complicated and possibly even stressful.
 Not only is there a sea of disinformation and “fake news” to navigate, but you also have to deal with potential health concerns, mail-in ballot logistics, and generally being bombarded with confusing or often contradictory information.